Discrete-time dynamics, step-skew products, and pipe-flows: Introduction

-The $T$ above represents a multiplicative constant.
-Its purpose is to spped up the flow of the driving dynamics in $\omega$.
-The approximation is based on the concept of \emph{weak conditional convergence in law} statistical approximation is explained in Section \ref{sec:stat}.
-Corollary \ref{corr:2} will be derived as a consequence of Theorem \ref{thm:3}.
-Any timeseries, whether it is generated by a deterministic or stochastic source, can have a limiting distribution and its own statistics.
-Thus the goal is to approximate a discrete-time stochastic system by a continuous-time deterministic system.
-In spite of the opposing natures of these two systems, one can still compare them by the time-series they generate.
-The continuous and deterministic flow that we construct is named to be a \emph{perturbed pipe flow}.
-The construction is explained in detail in Section \ref{sec:network}.

-Corollaries \ref{corr:1} and \ref{corr:2} together provide different perspectives of a general discrete-time dynamics as assumed in Assumption \ref{A:f}.
-Figure \ref{fig:outline} presents an outline of these inter-relations.
-The deterministic map $f$ is also a Markov transition function, assigning every point $x$ the Dirac-delta measure $\delta_{f(x)}$.
-The comparison in Corollary \ref{corr:1} is drawn on the basis of the spread or uncertainty in the transition functions corresponding to $f$ and the step-skew product respectively.
-Note that Corollary \ref{corr:1} does not compare the deterministic and stochastic processes by their respective invariant and stationary measures.
-Chaotic dynamical systems have a statistical profile which is extremely complicated \cite{Nadkarni, Das2023Koop_susp, Walters2000, DGJ_compactV_2018} and difficult to estimate reliably.
-A zero-noise approximation such as ours can guarantee a convergence of their respective stationary measures only under additional assumptions such as hyperbolicity or robustness.
-This is consistent with empirical results which indicate that a small amount of noise retains the statistical properties of a robust system and erases local, unstable features \cite[e.g.]{Bowen_AxiomAflow_1975, Froyland1999ulam, froyland2001extract}.
+The concept of \emph{weak conditional convergence in law} is a mode of statistical approximation explained in detail in Section \ref{sec:random}.
 The approximation scheme that we present aims to approximate a discrete-time stochastic system via a continuous time, deterministic process.
 This scheme relies on the property of \emph{mixing}.
 If a deterministic system is mixing, then due to a phenomenon called decay of correlations, measurements of the same signal appear uncorrelated and random after a passage of time.
 Thus a mixing system can mimic the role of a stochastic system, while maintaining determinism and continuity.
 If one observes a continuous time flow at regular time-intervals of $\Delta t$, one obtains a discrete-time system, and its generator is called the \emph{flow-map} at time $\Delta t$.
 Our results can be summarized as follows :